Certara (NASDAQ:CERT) Issues FY 2022 Earnings Guidance

-Certara (NASDAQ:CERT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share (EPS) guidance of $0.43-$0.48 for the period, compared to the consensus estimate of $0.50.
+Certara (NASDAQ:CERT – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $0.43-$0.48 for the period, compared to the consensus earnings per share estimate of $0.50.
 The company issued revenue guidance of $325.00 million-$335.00 million, compared to the consensus revenue estimate of $355.09 million.

+CERT has been the topic of several recent analyst reports.
+SVB Leerink cut their target price on Certara from $29.00 to $26.00 and set an outperform rating on the stock in a research note on Wednesday, August 10th.
+Morgan Stanley cut their price objective on Certara from $24.00 to $20.00 and set an equal weight rating on the stock in a research report on Wednesday, August 24th.
+Berenberg Bank initiated coverage on Certara in a report on Thursday, September 8th.
+They set a buy rating and a $23.00 target price for the company.
+Barclays dropped their price target on Certara from $24.00 to $21.00 and set an overweight rating for the company in a research note on Wednesday, August 17th.
+Finally, Credit Suisse Group assumed coverage on shares of Certara in a research report on Wednesday, August 24th.
+They set an outperform rating and a $22.00 price objective on the stock.
+One equities research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Certara has an average rating of Moderate Buy and an average price target of $26.13.

-In other Certara news, insider Patrick F. Smith sold 10,000 shares of the stock in a transaction on Wednesday, June 8th.
-The stock was sold at an average price of $19.16, for a total value of $191,600.00.
-Following the sale, the insider now directly owns 88,490 shares of the company’s stock, valued at $1,695,468.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In other news, insider Patrick F. Smith sold 10,000 shares of the stock in a transaction on Wednesday, June 8th.
-The stock was sold at an average price of $19.16, for a total value of $191,600.00.
-Following the completion of the transaction, the insider now owns 88,490 shares of the company’s stock, valued at $1,695,468.40.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, CFO Michael Andrew Schemick purchased 25,000 shares of the firm’s stock in a transaction dated Wednesday, August 17th.
-The stock was acquired at an average cost of $16.64 per share, with a total value of $416,000.00.
-Following the purchase, the chief financial officer now owns 517,870 shares of the company’s stock, valued at approximately $8,617,356.80.
-The disclosure for this purchase can be found here.
-Insiders have sold 6,206,893 shares of company stock valued at $107,896,900 over the last three months.
-Company insiders own 4.02% of the company’s stock.
+In related news, insider Patrick F. Smith sold 10,000 shares of the firm’s stock in a transaction that occurred on Tuesday, August 16th.
+The shares were sold at an average price of $17.71, for a total value of $177,100.00.
+Following the transaction, the insider now owns 78,490 shares of the company’s stock, valued at $1,390,057.90.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other Certara news, major shareholder Avatar Parent L.P.
+Eqt sold 6,004,418 shares of the business’s stock in a transaction dated Tuesday, August 16th.
+The stock was sold at an average price of $17.38, for a total transaction of $104,356,784.84.
+Following the completion of the sale, the insider now owns 29,954,521 shares of the company’s stock, valued at $520,609,574.98.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Patrick F. Smith sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, August 16th.
+The stock was sold at an average price of $17.71, for a total value of $177,100.00.
+Following the completion of the transaction, the insider now directly owns 78,490 shares in the company, valued at approximately $1,390,057.90.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders have sold 6,196,893 shares of company stock valued at $107,705,300.
+4.02% of the stock is owned by company insiders.

 Institutional Inflows and Outflows